Items tagged “terminology”

 Cervical incompetence refers to a painless spontaneous dilatation of the cervix and is a common cause of second trimester pregnancy failure.
 Epidemiology The estimated incidence varies geographically and generally thought to be around 1-1.5% of all pregnancies 1,15.
 Clinical presentation Typ...

 Sprain (latin distorsio) refers to injury of ligaments and capsules and should not be confused with strain which refers to injury to muscles and their tendons.
-These terms should not be used interchangeably lest you become the butt of an orthopedic surgeons derision.
+These terms should not be used interchangeably.
+Grading Some authors classify sprain into the following grades grade 1: stretching +...

 Strain refers to injury of muscles and tendons and should not be confused with sprain which refers to injury to ligaments and capsules.
 One way to remember the distinction is that strain (with a T) is for tendons (which attach to muscle).
 These terms should not be used interchangeably lest you ...